CNA-Tech/PKS-Ninja/LabGuides/Lab2-PksInstallationPhaseOne/readme.md

 2.11 Review the `Applying Changes` to observe the BOSH VM deployment.
 This will take a while to complete.
 While BOSH is deploying, you can skip ahead to Step 3 and return to the `Applying Changes` screen periodically to check the status of the deployment.
 Once the BOSH deployment is complete, you should see a `Changes applied` popup window as shown in Screenshot 2.11.2

+Note: In the nested example lab, it takes ~30 minutes to complete the BOSH deployment

 <details><summary>Screenshot 2.11.1 </summary>
 <img src="Images/2018-10-21-23-26-50.png">
 </details>